 Day 6, 7, 8 - On safari at Mashatu Game Reserve (www.mashatu.com)

 Mashatu Game Reserve is an enchanting wilderness in south eastern Botswana.
 Situated at the confluence of Kipling's 'great grey green greasy' Limpopo and Shashe Rivers, this area is unlike any other in Africa.
 If you are looking for a different and exciting part of Africa to explore then look no further.
 The ample plains range from savannah, to riverine forests, marshland, and sandstone outcrops.
 Dubbed the ‘Land of Giants’ Mashatu takes its name from the locally-sacrosanct Mashatu tree and the giants that roam the terrain.
 As one of the largest private game reserves in Southern Africa Mashatu is a fitting setting for the world’s largest land mammal, the elephant.
 Mashatu is home to the largest herds of elephant on privately owned land on earth and it also provides sanctuary to the world’s tallest mammal (the giraffe); the world’s largest antelope (the eland); the world’s largest bird (the ostrich) and the world’s heaviest flying bird (the kori bustard).
-Add the lion, the king of the beasts and the iconic baobab as well as a thriving population of leopard and you have a spectacular location for wildlife photography!
+Add the lion, the king of the beasts and the iconic baobab as well as a thriving population of leopard and cheetah, and you have a spectacular location for wildlife photography!

 Mashatu Main Camp is an oasis among the undulating and seemingly endless plains of the wild.
 Burning torches at the camp’s entrance beckon safari-goers home in the evening to the embodiment of warm hospitality.
 14 luxury suites lie along the camp’s perimeter, and are designed to allow absolute privacy.
 In camp you can watch elephants splashing at the waterhole; listen to the African night sounds; smell the grassy scent of the bush; relax in the lounge in your room looking out into the bush and just enjoy being immersed in the great African wilderness.